Kanye West agrees to buy social media app Parler - BusinessWorld Online

 Mr. Farmer says Parler has 16.5 million registered users.
 Research firm Apptopia estimates the platform has been installed 11.7 million times since launch, with an estimated 40,000 daily active users.

-Forbes estimates Mr. Ye to have a net worth of $2 billion. — Reuters
+Forbes estimates Ye to have a net worth of $2 billion. — Reuters